A Directed Acyclic Graph, or DAG, is a graph where no “loops” exist.

 As can be seen, the main process only moves forward or sideways, but internally each big node may contain cyclic flows.

-But DAG’s may be the next evolution of the blockchain.
+DAG’s may help model the next generations of blockchain platforms.

 DAG illustration: David Eppstein – Own work